 I used that chicken bone and bits of meat on that bone to make this super delicious basic chicken noodle soup!
-With the nutritious and delicious broth it makes, paired with the chicken, a small amount of noodles, and a bit of spice, this meal is practically FREE!!
-It’s perfect before this recipe makes enough for two servings which is ideal for a lunch or a light dinner.
-Plus, if you want more you can always double the recipe using other chicken pieces!
-Easy peasy!!
+With the nutritious and delicious broth it makes, paired with the chicken, a small amount of noodles, and a bit of seasoning, this meal is practically FREE!!

 Can I Make This Chicken Noodle Soup With Chicken Breasts Instead?